Who we are

 Collection Management & Volunteer Coordinator

-Hilary Kwan is an emerging conservator studying the Master of Cultural Materials Conservation and holds a BA in Anthropology and History from the University of Melbourne.
-She specialises in object conservation, with research interests in the conservation of polymer materials in modern art objects.
-Since joining the Women’s Art Register in early 2021, she has been working on archiving, cataloguing and preventive conservation.
-Moving from Hong Kong to pursue higher education in Melbourne deepened her passion for preserving cultural materials and promoting cultural diversity.
+Hilary Kwan is an emerging conservator holding a Master of Cultural Materials Conservation and a BA in Anthropology and History from the University of Melbourne.
+She specialises in object conservation, with a research interest in the collection management and conservation of polymer materials in contemporary art.
+Hilary had previously worked at Museum Victoria as an exhibition assistant and had interned at the National Trust, Grimwade Conservation Services and the UMSU Archive.
+Moving from Hong Kong to Melbourne deepened her passion for preserving cultural materials and promoting cultural diversity.
+Since joining WAR in 2021, Hilary has been managing WAR volunteers and coordinating projects in cataloguing, collection management, preventive conservation, education programs and WAR events.

 Black and white headshot of Claudia Phares